hazemm48/Hospi/README.md

 ## Used Technologies

-Node.js, Express.js, MongoDB, React.js
+Node.js, Express.js, MongoDB, React.js, RESTful APIs

 ## How to Load the App

-The project uses Node.js RESTfulAPIs and the Create-React-App starter.
+The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)

 Once Node is installed, navigate to the directory where you want to store the app
 ```